Highlights of the Program

 • Explaining key design differences between CO₂ pipelines and natural gas pipelines

-• Assessing operational differences that influence pipeline efficiency and integrity
+• Assessment of operational differences that influence pipeline efficiency and integrity

 • Presenting a case study on a major North Sea CO₂ pipeline to highlight practical lessons